 You can sand gloss paint for hours but because it’s a finishing coat gloss paint is strong and durable, so it’s a time-consuming job.
 Paint stripper will bubble your gloss and make it easier to scrape and sand once you have left the paint stripper on for an hour.
 You can use paint stripper on all glossed surfaces such as:

 - Dado rails

 - Doors & doorframes

 You will notice the gloss blister and start to peel away.
 Once this happens your gloss paint is ready for scraping.
-Scrape away the blisters and any loose gloss.
-After this apply another layer of paint stripper and continue doing this until you have your desired effect!
+Carefully scrape away the blisters and any loose gloss.
+After this apply another layer of paint stripper and continue doing this until you have your desired effect.